TIY-Durham/2015-FALL-FEE/12--The-CSS-Pirates/README.md

 ### Reading HTML: Block vs Inline

 Come on, you didn't think that we'd forget, did you?
 This week is all about writing HTML, so you'll need to use [the HTML section of MDN](https://developer.mozilla.org/en-US/docs/Web/HTML) to research and document the tags you'll meet this week in `CheatSheets/HTML.md`.
 So you don't leave out any important details, use the **Starting Point** provided below.
-Be sure to identify each tag as a block or inline element, the types of permissible content and parents, and document any important attributes.
+Be sure to identify which [content category](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#Flow_content) each element belongs to, the types of permissible content and parents, and document any important attributes.
+It would also be good to know how these relate to some key CSS properties... like what's included in the **Starting Point**.

 You MUST include the following tags in your documentation, and 10 tags in all for tonight: